-Students will write a 12-page (double-spaced) paper wherein they apply one or more theories from the course text to the analysis of a popular cultural text or phenomenon of their choosing.
-More information will be provided in class.
-5. Group Presentation (15%; April 13)
+Students will write a 12-page (double-spaced) paper wherein they apply one or more theories from the course text to the analysis of a popular cultural text/artifact/phenomenon of their choosing.
+The ideas must be rooted in one or more readings drawn from the Storey anthology, and students will be expected to expand upon those anchor sources with further scholarly research.

+4. Final Exam (35%) TBA by Registrar